AT-334 Arctic Marine Measurements Techniques, Operations and Transport (10 ECTS)

 Learning activities

-The course extends over a period of ca. 5 weeks including compulsory safety training, and is run in combination with AT-834.
+The course extends over a period of ca. 7 weeks including compulsory safety training, and is run in combination with AT-834.

 The lectures will provide an overview of theoretical concepts and explain how these concepts can be applied in a practical context.
-The laboratory work and fieldwork will give the students a hands-on experience of instruments and measurements techniques.
+The fieldwork will give the students a hands-on experience of instruments and measurements techniques.
 Students are to write reports from laboratory and fieldwork, and these reports will be organized as scientific/technical papers so that the students get practical experience in how to communicate their work.

 Summary